jsotiro/ActivitiDataModelGenerator/README.md

 <img src="assets/specify-datasource.png" width="40%" height="40%"  alt='Specify datasource screenshot' >

-* If the data source has not been created, you can always go to (Identity Mangement)/Tenant/Data Sources created one, save it, and then do the previous step.
+* If the data source has not been created, you can always go to *(Identity Mangement)/Tenant/Data Sources*, create one and save it, and then do the previous step.
 <img src="assets/createDatasource.png" width="100%" height="100%" alt='Create datasource screenshot' >